 Why should leaders care about feelings?

 In 1995 Daniel Goleman sent a wave of hope around the world by presenting the groundbreaking science of Emotional Intelligence in a compelling work by that title.
-His new book, Social Intelligence: The New Science of Human Relationships, takes the case to a new level showing how emotion is a critical component of leadership and learning.
+His 2006 book, Social Intelligence: The New Science of Human Relationships, took the case to a new level showing how emotion is a critical component of leadership and learning.

-Now over a decade later the science has advanced dramatically and Goleman’s new book documents some of the critical developments.
+Over a decade later, the science advanced dramatically and Goleman’s 2006 book documents some of the critical developments.
 “I couldn’t have written this book when I wrote emotional intelligence because the science is so new; it didn’t exist in 1995.
 The field of social neuroscience has only published its first journal in the last few months.
 And social neuroscience expands the domain of studies from one brain and one body and one person to two or more brains and body and people.
 In other words, it’s a neuroscience of what happens during interaction.
 This turns out to be extraordinarily important as an insight and helps us understand the parallel circuitry that handles our relationships.”

 The Neuroscience of Human Connection